Oliver Cromwell: Scots proclaim Charles II as King

 Cromwell left Ireland in May 1650 and several months later invaded Scotland after the Scots had proclaimed Charles I's son Charles II as King.
 Cromwell was much less hostile to Scottish Presbyterians, some of whom had been his allies in the First English Civil War, than he was to Irish Catholics.
 He described the Scots as a people "fearing His [God's] name, though deceived".
 He made a famous appeal to the General Assembly of the Church of Scotland, urging them to see the error of the royal alliance—"I beseech you, in the bowels of Christ, think it possible you may be mistaken."
 The Scots' reply was robust: "would you have us to be sceptics in our religion?"
 This decision to negotiate with Charles II led Cromwell to believe that war was necessary.

 Battle of Dunbar

-His appeal rejected, Cromwell's veteran troops went on to invade Scotland.
+His appeal was rejected.
+Cromwell's veteran troops went on to invade Scotland.
 At first, the campaign went badly, as Cromwell's men were short of supplies and held up at fortifications manned by Scottish troops under David Leslie.
 Sickness began to spread in the ranks.
 Cromwell was on the brink of evacuating his army by sea from Dunbar.
 However, on 3 September 1650, unexpectedly, Cromwell smashed the main Scottish army at the Battle of Dunbar, killing 4,000 Scottish soldiers, taking another 10,000 prisoner, and then capturing the Scottish capital of Edinburgh.
 The victory was of such a magnitude that Cromwell called it "A high act of the Lord's Providence to us [and] one of the most signal mercies God hath done for England and His people".